 The change control procedure ensures changes to the design, manufacture or labeling of products is controlled in accordance with regulations.

-The video above is a placeholder that will be replaced later this week with a video showing our quality manual template.
-Checklist forms and list templates are included with the procedure.
-These documents are updated for ISO 13485:2016 and the new European Regulations.
+The video above is announcing a Design Change Control Webinar related to this Change Control Procedure.
+The webinar will be hosted live on January 20, 2022.
+The purchase of this procedure includes forms, logs, and a template.
+These documents are updated for ISO 13485:2016, the Canadian Medical Devices Regulation, and the new European Regulations.
 The following is a list of documents included:

 - SYS-006 A, Change Control Procedure